syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 **SegmentSpacing**

-[`SegmentSpacing`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.StackingColumnSeries~SegmentSpacing.html) property is used to set the spacing among the segments, when multiple series are added in chart.
+The [`SegmentSpacing`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.StackingColumnSeries~SegmentSpacing.html) property sets spacing among the segments when multiple series are added to the chart.
 Its value ranges from 0 to 1.
-The following code illustrates how to use the SegmentSpacing property in series:
+The following code demonstrates how to use the SegmentSpacing property in series.

 {% tabs %}